AkashRajpurohit/ts-npm-template/README.md

 `@akashrajpurohit/ts-npm-template` is a opinionated bootstrap template to create NPM packages.

+Read more about the template and how it works in [this guide](https://akashrajpurohit.com/blog/building-and-publishing-typescript-npm-packages-a-stepbystep-guide/?ref=ts-npm-template-readme).

 ## Usage 💻

 Click on the **"Use this template"** button from the options to create a new repository using this template.